getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 ### Date and Date-Range Parameters

-Date Parameters use a familiar calendar date picking interface and can default to the current date/time.
-There are three types to pick from: Date, Date and Time, and Date and Time with seconds.
+Date Parameters use a familiar calendar picking interface and can default to the current date and time.
+You can chose from three levels of precision: Date, Date and Time, and Date and Time with seconds.

 Date Range Parameters insert two markers called `.start` and `.end` which signify the beginning and end of your chosen date range.

 ```
 SELECT a, b c
 FROM table1
 WHERE
   relevant_date >= '{{ myDate.start }}'
   AND table1.relevant_date <= '{{ myDate.end }}'
 ```

 {% callout info %}

-Date parameters are Text parameters under the hood.
+Date parameters are passed as strings to your database.
 So you should wrap them in single quotes (`'`) or whatever your database uses to declare strings.
 Although they behave like Text parameters, Dates are still safe for use in embeds and share dashboards.

 {% endcallout %}